-• On January 29, 2009, a new Mining Law for Ecuador was published in the State's Official Register, thereby becoming law.
-This law is a product of the Congressillo, after having gone through a review, amendment and approval process which included input from President Correa.
+On January 29, 2009, a new Mining Law for Ecuador was published in the State's Official Register, thereby becoming law.
+This law was a product of the Congressillo, after having gone through a review, amendment and approval process which included input from President Correa.
+As part of the development of a new legal framework for mining in Ecuador, the government committed to developing and releasing the related Regulations within 120 days of the enactment of the Mining Law.